-- Arrive at lessons on time and ready to learn

-- Keep an organized file of notes

-- Contribute in class discussions and team tasks

-- Listen without prejudice to the view of others and enter into debate without making issues personal

-- Ask for help when you need it
+- Arrive at lessons on time, organized and ready to learn. - Contribute in class discussions and listen without prejudice to the view of others - Ask for help when you need it - Catch up on any work missed

-- Stick to deadlines

-- Catch up on any work missed

 In return your teacher will...